dad9489/SFL_Scientific_Exercise/README.md

 ## Usage

 To properly run the program, some information needs to be added to the `.env` file.
-This file is in the `.gitignore`, so private data won't be committed.
+This file holds private data, so to untrack it from git you can run `git rm --cached .env`.
 The database name, database user, and database password are all required for the load step.
 An API key for ipinfo.io is also required for the transform step if the `--ignore_token` flag is not set.

 To install the dependencies, run `pip install -r requirements.txt`.